 These soft and chewy monster cookies have BIG notes of peanut butter and chocolate and some added texture from old fashioned oats.
 The recipe is basically foolproof and a complete crown pleaser so there’s NO excuse not to make them.
 For an added bit of monster fun try popping some candy eyes on top of the cookies just after baking.
+If you’re looking for some other easy cookies recipes, then try out my Homemade Funfetti Cookies or Easy Brownie Cookies.

 How to Make Monster Cookies